Women’s football in Germany: Glass half empty or half full? | DW | 15.10.2019

 Germany's female footballers still seek recognition and visibility despite three decades of smashing records and exceeding expectations.
 As some joined the Hall of Fame, veterans reflected on the sport's past and future.

-Germany's Football Federation (DFB) honored twelve of the country's best former female football players at the unveiling of the women's Hall of Fame this month.
+Germany's Football Association (DFB) honored twelve of the country's best former female football players at the unveiling of the women's Hall of Fame this month.

 The momentous occasion came nearly 50 years after the DFB lifted its ban on women's football, which allowed for a national team to be formally created in 1982.